PCC includes many different tools and features to help your practice make sure a patient’s medical information is protected.

 Configure Sensitive Items To Be Hidden By Default

-If you know that a certain diagnosis or order should always be hidden (such as STD tests, for example), your practice can configure individual diagnoses or orders to be “locked” by default.
+If your practice decides that a certain diagnosis or order should always be hidden (such as STD tests, for example), your practice can configure individual diagnoses or orders to be “locked” by default.
+Later, clinicians can adjust the order on a case-by-case basis.

 When you wish to make a diagnosis hidden by default, open the Diagnosis Configuration tool from the Tools menu.